Bug report #2010

 When a new "real" column is created and is asked about the lenght of the filed and the precision is interesting to note that the the lenght includes also the separator between integers and decimals.
 I don't know if this make sense or not, but it can be confusing at the beginning, at least until a person do realize how it works.

-#3 Updated by Tim Sutton almost 10 years ago
+#3 Updated by Tim Sutton over 10 years ago

 - Resolution set to invalid

 We believe QGIS is behaving correctly from our tests.
 For example if you enter 1.12 for the last column QGIS stores the value correctly.
 Numers greater than or equal to 10 will have their decimal precision truncated to 1 place because the field with is 4 and (10 = 2, . = 1, 1 = 1). i.e the '.' in the number seems to consume one of the allocated places in the number length.

 We are closing this bug as invalid as QGIS seems to be behaving according to the constraints of the dbf format.